celus24/celus24/README.md

 - 👋 Hi, I’m Marcel Montgomery @celus24
 - 👀 I’m interested in a role where I can grow professionally and collaborate on innovative projects.
 My personal interest include time with family, sports, and learning about new cutting edge technology.
-- 🌱 I’m currently increasing my proficiency at Javascript and Python, through daily work on personal projects, reading bookd, and continuing education courses through Codecademy and other sites.
+- 🌱 I’m currently increasing my proficiency at Javascript and Python, through daily work on personal projects, reading books, and continuing education courses through Codecademy and other sites.
 - 💞️ I’m looking to collaborate on projects that focus on innovation and foundational excellence.
 - 📫 How to reach me: marcelmontgomery2.8@gmail.com or [Linkedin](https://www.linkedin.com/in/marcel-m-0a778a87/)
 <!---